-"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2017 and 2016 for professional services rendered by KPMG for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG in connection with statutory and regulatory filings or engagements for fiscal 2017 and 2016.
+"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2018 and 2017 for professional services rendered by KPMG for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG in connection with statutory and regulatory filings or engagements for fiscal 2018 and 2017.
+Audit fees for 2018 included fees billed for professional services rendered with respect to the McCann's acquisition, the divestiture of Pirate Brands, consents, the implementation of a new revenue recognition standard and a new lease standard and a statutory audit in Mexico.
 Audit fees for 2017 included fees billed for professional services rendered with respect to the Back to Nature acquisition, engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with our public offerings of notes, the implementation of a new enterprise resource planning system, the impact of U.S. tax reform, the implementation of a new revenue recognition standard and a statutory audit in Mexico.
-Audit fees for 2016 included fees billed for professional services rendered with respect to the acquisition of the spices & seasonings business of ACH Food Companies and the Victoria acquisition and engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with our public offerings of common stock.

-"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2017 and 2016 for assurance and related services by KPMG that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no audit-related fees for 2017 or 2016.
+"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2018 and 2017 for assurance and related services by KPMG that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+There were no audit-related fees for 2018 or 2017.

-"Tax Fees" are the aggregate fees billed in each of fiscal 2017 and 2016 for professional services rendered by KPMG for tax compliance, tax advice and tax planning.
+"Tax Fees" are the aggregate fees billed in each of fiscal 2018 and 2017 for professional services rendered by KPMG for tax compliance, tax advice and tax planning.
+Tax fees for 2018 included fees billed for professional services rendered with respect to transfer pricing in Canada and Mexico and tax compliance in Mexico.
 Tax fees for 2017 included fees billed for professional services rendered with respect to transfer pricing and tax compliance in Mexico.
-Tax fees for 2016 included fees billed for professional services rendered with respect to transfer pricing.

-"All Other Fees" are the aggregate fees billed in each of fiscal 2017 and 2016 for products and services provided by KPMG not included in the first three categories.
-No such other products or services were provided by KPMG during fiscal 2017 and 2016.
+"All Other Fees" are the aggregate fees billed in each of fiscal 2018 and 2017 for products and services provided by KPMG not included in the first three categories.
+No such other products or services were provided by KPMG during fiscal 2018 and 2017.